Resources related to “What does a Green Card look like?”:

 Fake cards are likely to either have the numbers displayed on the front of the card, have the numbers read “1-551,” have the Employment Authorization Document number listed (I-766), or have completely randomized numbers written after the “I.”

-If any of these is spotted, the card is a definite fake and should be reported immediately.
+The card is a definite fake if any of these is spotted and should be reported immediately.

 Being Aware So You Can Tell the Difference

-Whether you are an employer or someone that has recently applied for a green card, it is very important that you are aware of what to expect when looking at an authentic green card compared to a fake one.
+Whether you are an employer or someone that has recently applied for a green card, you must be aware of what to expect when looking at an authentic green card compared to a fake one.